 Cape Krusenstern National Monument, Alaska

 Cape Krusenstern is one of the most remote regions in the United States and is located along 70 miles of the Chukchi Sea in Alaska.
 Getting there is no easy task and only the most experienced backcountry explorers should even attempt it.
 Once there, however, you’ll find the 540,000-acre monument is loaded with Eskimo artifacts dating back 5000 years and plenty of natives still living in the region.
-The wilderness is as rugged as it gets with blistering winter colds presenting the biggest threat, but during the summer months it’s a great place to explore the rolling limestone hills and coastal plains peppered with lagoons.
-Cape Krusenstern is also a kayaking heaven.
+The wilderness is as rugged as it gets with blistering winter colds presenting the biggest threat, but during the summer months, it’s a great place to explore the rolling limestone hills and coastal plains peppered with lagoons.
+Cape Krusenstern is also kayaking heaven.

 Buck Island Reef National Monument, Virgin Islands

-The U.S. Virgin Islands are virtually teeming with adventure, thought not a lot of people choose to wade into the Buck Island Reef National Monument.
+The U.S. Virgin Islands are virtually teeming with adventure, though not a lot of people choose to wade into the Buck Island Reef National Monument.
 The region is a spectacular spot for those who enjoy spending time on the water.
 The coral grottoes are perfect for snorkeling throughout the day, while further offshore there’s plenty to discover for scuba divers at the two designated moorings.
 If you prefer to stay above water you’ll find great opportunities for hiking and bird watching throughout the area.